-The following musicians have collaborated with The Blue News:
+The following musicians have collaborated on this project:

 Dustin Richardson - Drums, Audio Production (also heard playing on a side project “James The Lesser” - Listen here)